 Go through a deadlift movement, with your feet hip-width apart and your knees slightly bent.
 Move through the hips.
 The rest of your body should be in good alignment as you come back up, going through the hips nice and straight.
 On the way up, you are really using your glutes and your hamstrings to get you back to that starting position.
 With knee pain, you often compensate with your hips.
-We need to have good and strong hips so they can help when it comes to the knee pain.
-Having good and strong hips decreases the work load that the knee has to do.
+We need to have good and strong hips so they can help when it comes to knee pain.
+Having good and strong hips decreases the workload that the knee has to do.

-Using a wall or door frame for balance, stand on one leg and work on single leg standing.
+Using a wall or door frame for balance, stand on one leg and work on single-leg standing.
 By eliminating balance, you are working on the stability of the hip.
 Good and strong hips will help when it comes to knee pain.
 Work on the muscles around the knee joint by adding a slight squat.
 We are working on balance in the knee and stability in the hips.

 Single Leg Tubing Press

-Do a single leg press using resistant tubing.
-Grab the resistant tubing in your hands, loop it under the middle part of your foot and then hold it.
+Do a single-leg press using resistant tubing.
+Grab the resistant tubing in your hands, loop it under the middle part of your foot, and then hold it.
 Straighten out your leg, bend, then repeat in a single leg press movement.
 Work on strengthening the muscles around your knee joint.

 Vertical Shin Squat

 If you find this too easy, then you can do the vertical shin squat.
 Grab the suspension trainer handles and lean back, trying to keep your shins vertical.
-Bring your hips down to around a 90 degree angle, ideally trying to go a little bit deeper.
+Bring your hips down to around a 90-degree angle, ideally trying to go a little bit deeper.
 Your hips are passing your knees and then returning back up.

 When you go to a 90-degree angle, you are mainly working the quads and the front of the thigh.
-When you get below 90-degree angle, you are working the glutes.
-When the shin is vertical, it puts the least amount of stress in the knee joint in the squatting movement.
+If you get below a 90-degree angle, you are working the glutes.
+When the shin is vertical, it puts the least amount of stress on the knee joint in the squatting movement.
 If you don’t have a suspension trainer, you can grab a door frame or something really secure.
 Lean back and go through the movement.
 Be cautious of using door knobs as they might rip off.

 The more you stand or bend your knees, the more stress is being put on your knees.
-Lying down places the least amount of the stress on the knee, in comparison to sitting or standing.
-If you don’t have to stand, sit down or lay down to take away unnecessary stress.
+Lying down places the least amount of stress on the knee, in comparison to sitting or standing.
+If you don’t have to stand, sit down, or lie down to take away unnecessary stress.
 If you keep your knees in a bending position by sitting with your legs underneath you, more stress is placed on your knees.
 It is better to sit with your legs extended straight out to eliminate unnecessary stress.

 Do those couple of tweaks to avoid unnecessary stress on the knee.
 These will help you heal and recover from knee pain as opposed to constantly being irritated.